lbertas1/Super-Cinema/SuperCinema/README.md

 add a new movie to the database, check the movies already watched by the user and much more.

 Of course you need to be logged in app to using above method.

+Some routes are available only to the user with the admin role.

 The application also provides other methods, available only to users with the admin role.
 From the token transferred to the headers, obtained after logging in, the application checks the user's role and allows or rejects the request.